top of page

 Green Mountain, NC

-Full, Waitlist Only
+Full - Waitlist Only

-Stories and myths invite us to explore meaning and build a sense of belonging.
 In this 4 day class we will explore the potential of narrative sculpture to build connection with our world.

 Beginners welcome.
 This is an all-levels class.